Portage Place: History

+In 1997, the City of Winnipeg added more street parking and enlarged the sidewalks in front of the mall.
+Still, critics argued that Portage Place had actually hindered the downtown revival by removing pedestrians from the streets, particularly on the south side of Portage Avenue.
+In the same year, Consolidated Properties, which later became Aspen Properties, purchased the mall for 43 million dollars from Cadillac Fairview, the original owner.

+In 2005, Portage Place was sold by Aspen Properties to Peterson Investment Group.

+Holt Renfrew closed in August 2007 and was replaced with Urban Planet.
+McNally Robinson also announced they would vacate the mall.
+At the time, the mall had 107 of 110 retail units occupied.

 An October 2007 Dominion Bond Rating Service (DBRS) report on Portage Place observed that "the property’s cash flow has continued to be depressed" amid declining average contractual rental rates, and that "the cash flow of the property may therefore not be enough to cover its refinance debt service."
 DBRS also noted, however, that the owners have "displayed [a] commitment to the property and DBRS doubts that it will be willing to lose control of its investment in lieu of injecting cash equity to reduce the refinance obligation."

 In 2010, Portage Place converted 13 units of retail space totalling 15000 sqft to office space.
 The change was planned as a result of a 15% vacancy rate.
 The units chosen for conversion were those in the west wing of the second floor.

 The IMAX Theatre in Portage Place closed on March 31, 2013.
 The 276-seat theatre endured several years of substantial losses before its closure.
 Globe Cinema closed on June 15, 2014.